dhis2/dhis2-docs-implementation/content/lmis/data-use-and-data-quality.md

 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
 **Calculation**: total stock distributions for each item are calculated by adding up the quantities distributed to all of the services and wards during the respective reporting period.
 **Short Interpretation**: stock distributions (which correspond to customer demand) lie at the origin of any supply chain (demand chain) and are not related to any other logistics data.
 Instead, the interpretation of quantities ordered and used by the respective services and wards depends on the number of patients, their medical condition, duration of treatment etc. and needs to be assessed by health professionals.
 The only logistical consideration is that items which have no demand at all for several months should be discussed with health staff for confirming the need for continuing to stock them as they are likely to expire before being used.
 **Limitations** if stock is returned to the (central) pharmacy, in principle the stock distribution quantities should be corrected in the period when the distribution was made.
-If the "negative" distribution is recorded in a later period, the actually (monthly) distribution quantities will be distorted although the overall total across all concerned periods will still be correct.
+If the "negative" distribution is recorded in a later period, the actual (monthly) distribution quantities will be distorted although the overall total across all concerned periods will still be correct.
 **Corrective action**: items without demand for prolonged periods of time should be discussed with health staff for confirming the need for continuing to stock them as they are likely to expire before being used.
 **Aggregation options**: aggregating stock distribution quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
 The average demand across several reporting periods may be used for evening out fluctuations or for comparing distribution quantities between (similar) health facilities.
-**Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**: pivot table, column chart, bar chart, line chart or single value chart.

 ####	Stock redistribution
 Redistributions between health facilities is in principle a good way to avoid shortages and stockouts and avoid that patients are not being (sufficiently) treated.
 However, stock redistributions should be an exception.
 If stock redistributions are frequent, an assessment of the reasons leading to this "damage control" measure should be made.
 Ideally, stock redistributions should be managed in the national eLMIS by issuing a virtual return from the respective halth facility and a virtual shipment to another health facility while physically shipping the goods directly between the two healthcare facilities.
 Otherwise the distribution quantities for both healthcare facilities will be distorted and vicious cycle will perpetuate the shortage and stockouts (the health facility with the shortage or stockout continuous to receive too little stock because demand is false low and the health facility redistributing stock continuous to be overstocked as their demand includes part of the demand of another health facility).
 **Definition**: total quantity of each item (re)distributed from the (central) pharmacy to another health facility.
-When loans are returned from the health facility to which stock was redistributed, those quantity need to be recorded as "negative" redistributions in order to balance stocks.
+When loans are returned from the health facility to which stock was redistributed, those quantities need to be recorded as "negative" redistributions in order to balance stocks.
 If they are instead recorded as any other receipt, those will not match the stock shipped from the supplying medical warehouse.
 **Reporting period**: monthly aggregations are recommended except for real-time systems where daily as well as monthly aggregations automated by the system are recommended.
-**Calculation**: total stock redistributions for each item are calculated by adding up the quantities redistributed to all other health facility during the respective reporting period.
+**Calculation**: total stock redistributions for each item are calculated by adding up the quantities redistributed to all other health facilities during the respective reporting period.
 **Short Interpretation**: any stock redistributions should be considered as an anomaly.
 **Corrective action**: any stock redistribution should prompt an assessment of the overall supply and distribution system as well as measures for preventing stock imbalances in future.
 **Aggregation options**: aggregating stock redistribution quantities across different items is not meaningful but for each item separately, they can be aggregated across several time periods, across several health facilities and both as a sum.
-**Visualization options**: pivot table, column chart, bar chart, line chart or single value chart.
+**Visualisation options**: pivot table, column chart, bar chart, line chart or single value chart.

 ####	Stock discard
 Terms such as "wastage", "expired" or "losses" are often used as synonyms.
 However, in terms of logistics processes and workflows, any healthcare product which has expired, is damaged or unusable for another reason still needs to be removed from stock and be placed in a locked quarantine area until safe disposal.
 Moreover, expired and damaged stock needs to be identified and recorded as such as stock expired stock may not be noticed.